Don-Chad/workflow_test/readme.md

 SSH - which stands for Secure Shell - serves as our secure entry point to the Digital Ocean server.
 It provides a safe and remote login that allows us to execute commands on the server and ensure the smooth deployment of our updates.

 Lastly, we have Digital Ocean, a highly scalable cloud infrastructure provider.
 It's the venue where our Flask application is hosted and managed.
-Through the interaction of these three components, we can efficiently update and maintain our application in the cloud, ensuring it stays up-to-date and ready for use.
+Through the interaction of these three components, we can efficiently update and maintain our application in the cloud, with code testing before going live.

 **My challenges:**